 The English content on each assessment is informed by the National Council of Teachers of English (NCTE) standards.
 The Verbal Reasoning section is comprised of synonyms, single word response items, and phrase response (or paired response) items.
 The Reading Comprehension section is comprised of items targeting Main Idea, Supporting Ideas, Inferential Comprehension, Vocabulary, Organization/Logic, and Tone/Style/Figurative Language.
 There is also a 30-minute, on-the-spot essay based on a given prompt.
 It’s expected that students will write a thoughtful, well-constructed 5-paragraph essay that includes a strong hook to lure the reader into the essay, a compelling thesis statement, solid topic sentences at the beginning of each body paragraph, and a terrific conclusion.

 Unlike most other standardized tests for which our students prepare–New York State testing, the CTPs, Stanford Achievement Tests, the SAT or the ACT–the ISEE, like the SSAT, is specifically designed as an above-grade level measure.
-While other assessments measure grade level achievement, the ISEE requires students to demonstrate proficiency beyond what they have learned in the classroom.
+While other assessments measure grade level achievement, the ISEE and SSAT require students to demonstrate proficiency beyond what they have learned in the classroom.

 There are many variables to consider regarding the overall admissions strategy for any student applying to a competitive independent or boarding school.
-Whichever route you take, test preparation is nearly unavoidable, so it’s best to develop a plan early and to include your children directly in the process so that they can take ownership for it.
-When we partner with families, we discuss the value of ISEE preparation as an investment in a successful start to middle or high school.
+Whichever route you take, test preparation is an important part despite the test-optional shifts we’ve seen, so it’s best to develop a plan early and to include your children directly in the process so that they can take ownership for it.
+When we partner with families, we discuss the value of SSAT or ISEE preparation as an investment in a successful start to middle or high school.
 This perspective creates a more meaningful experience and helps students, parents, and teachers better measure the impact of test preparation.
-The more comfortable and confident the student is going in to the test, the more successful the results tend to be.By Brad Hoffman, CEO and Founder,
+The more comfortable and confident the student is going in to the test, the more successful the results tend to be.By Brad Hoffman, M.S.Ed.

 My Learning Springboard, Inc.